 Participants.
-The federal funding line13 by which our field partner ran this program, focused on elderly long-term unemployed individuals, i.e., individuals aged 50 years and above who have been unemployed for more than 12 months.
-The Jobcenter (public employment service center) assigned unemployed persons in groups of around 17 (std. dev.
-4) participants to our field partner's program.
+The federal funding line by which our field partner ran this program focused on elderly long-term unemployed individuals, i.e., individuals aged 50 years and above, who have been unemployed for more than 12 months.
+The Jobcenter (public employment service center) assigned unemployed persons in groups of around 17 (SD = 4) participants to our field partner's program.
 Our field partner then assigned every incoming group to one coach who accompanied this group throughout the duration of the program.
 Groups started during the course of the year, for the most part between January and July (about 75%).
 Groups starting after July all finished by the end of the year (for organizational reasons) and, thus, received a shorter program.
 Treatment and control groups were balanced in starting time over the year.

 Coaches.
 During the time of our field experiment, seven different coaches managed the program.
 These coaches held most of the workshops and individual meetings with their groups.
 Coaches number 1, 5, 6, and 7 trained several groups within both the treatment and control condition.
-Coaches 2 to 4 trained only one group, respectively.14
+Coaches 2 to 4 trained only one group, respectively.
+In a robustness test we exclude the participants trained by coaches 2 to 4; our findings from the analyses do not change (see table A1 columns (6) to (8) and table A5 columns (5) to (8)).
+The fact that coaches trained both treatment as well as control groups allows us to control for coach-fixed effects.